 - Sending messages from your mobile device

 Note: Secure Messaging is a premium feature available on the Professional Plan.
-To learn more about our plans and pricing, click here.
+You can learn more about our plans and pricing on our SimplePractice Pricing page.

 How to enable Secure Messaging